 Social Media Interaction: Integrate social media by displaying live feeds, using event-specific hashtags, and encouraging attendees to share their experiences and event swag online.

 Provide lots of things for people to do at your booth.

 Provide a way for people to get in touch with you after the show is over.
 People will be swamped with business cards and brochures from other booths, but if yours stands out because it's interactive or fun, they'll remember it.

 Provide a way for people to learn more about your products and services.
 You've invested money in this booth, so why not make sure that everyone who walks by learns something new about what you have to offer?

 Offer coupons or discounts (if appropriate).
 For example, if you're selling cars then customers could get $500 off their purchase when they trade in their current vehicle at the show -- this will help drive more traffic to your booth since word-of-mouth is one of the best marketing techniques!

-Give away free samples (if appropriate).
+Give away free samples and company giveaways (if appropriate).
 For example, we love giving away free branded socks!
 It helps attract visitors and allows people to try before they buy.